Gideon Sa'ar: Foreign minister

-On 15 July 2025, the EU's top diplomat Kaja Kallas and the foreign ministers of the EU member states agreed not to take any action against Israel over alleged Israeli war crimes in the Gaza war and settler violence in the West Bank.
+On 15 July 2025, the European Union's chief diplomat, Kaja Kallas, along with the foreign ministers of EU member states, agreed not to pursue any actions against Israel concerning alleged war crimes in Gaza and settler violence in the West Bank.
 The proposed sanctions against Israel included suspending the EU-Israel Association Agreement, suspending visa-free travel, or blocking imports from Israeli settlements.
 Sa'ar welcomed the decision, saying that Israel had achieved "an important diplomatic feat by managing to push back the obsessive attempts by several European Union countries to impose sanctions on Israel."